Blendify/blender-manual/blender_docs/manual/modeling/texts/selecting_editing.rst

 Basic
 -----

-Editing *Text* is similar to using a standard text editor but is not as full-featured and has some differences:
+Editing text objects is similar to using a standard text editor but is not as full-featured and has some differences:

 Exit Edit Mode